Updated: Oct 15, 2022

 Can you drink soda with braces?

-The short answer is, you can drink soda with braces because it won't harm them in anyway because the braces are made of metal and the carbonated sugary beverage will be unable to cause any damage to them.
 The only effect the soda would have on the brackets and wires would be causing them to stain if you drink an excessive amount of soda.
 That is the furthest extent that the sugary beverage can have on your wires.

-Why can't you drink soda with braces?
+Should you drink soda with braces?

 White spots around braces

-Our dentists in long island city have tried a variety of techniques to fix the white spots from braces but haven't been too successful.
+Our dentists have tried a variety of techniques to fix the white spots from braces but haven't been too successful.
 We've tried non-invasive techniques which varied in success but the most predictable would be porcelain veneers.
 Of course, that is a much more invasive procedure since you have to drill a way a thin layer of your front enamel to create room for the veneers.

 So if you drink a lot of soda with braces, you may end up with a mouth full of veneers just to correct the cosmetic appearance of the white spots.
 If you thought the braces were expensive, you should see the price tag for the veneers!

-Due to the potential for cavities and white spots forming around your braces, our LIC dentists recommend that you should limit the quantity and frequency of soda drinking while undergoing braces treatment.
+Due to the potential for cavities and white spots forming around your braces, our dentists recommend that you should limit the quantity and frequency of soda drinking while undergoing braces treatment.
 This applies to all types of sodas while wearing braces.

 Although if you had to have your carbonated soda fix, we would recommend the type of sugar free soda to drink with braces on since they don't have sugar.
 Even though sugar free sodas don't have sugar, they can still cause cavities when drank in large quantities just because they are still acidic.
 Bacteria that cause cavities work the most effectively in acidic environments so don't give them the perfect place to work!